haberdashPI/bistable/plans.md

 How would decision making work here?

+I think this could be pretty simple; it would be about some readout of a mask of the pitch trajectory (and or, the read out of pitch-change features)

 ### Ambiguous Brightness

 Ala Seidenberg '18 --- This would presumably be fairly similar to the work